pycroscopy/pycroscopy/examples/cookbooks/README.txt

 Guides to Pycroscopy
 --------------------
-The documents below should be sufficient for you to learn how to use and even write code for pycroscopy.
+* The documents below should be sufficient for you to learn how to use and even write code for pycroscopy.
-If you haven't already, please go through the external tutorials on python, scientific data analysis in python, etc.
+* If you haven't already, please go through the external tutorials on python, scientific data analysis in python, etc.
-All the documents listed below will assume that you understand the pycroscopy data format.
+* All the documents listed below will assume that you understand the pycroscopy data format.
+Please read that document before beginning

 To learn how to use pycroscopy, go through the following documents in the recommended order:
 1. Primer to h5py